 If the clutch or shifter assembly is malfunctioning, it can cause your washer to spin too slowly.

-To inspect the shifter assembly and clutch, follow these steps:
+To inspect the shifter assembly and clutch, follow the steps below:

 - Unplug your washer and move it away from the wall to access the rear panel.

 - Remove the rear access panel by unscrewing the bolts or screws holding it.
 Keep track of the screws to reassemble the panel later.

 - Locate the shifter assembly, typically mounted to the transmission’s side or the tub’s bottom.